NE-Robotics/In-Control/www/docs/OPEN-LIVE.md

 ## Configuration

-Open the preferences window by pressing **cmd/ctrl + comma** or clicking "Help" > "Show Preferences..."
+Open the preferences window by pressing **cmd/ctrl + comma** or clicking "Options" > Preferences..."
 (Windows/Linux) or "In Control" > "Preferences..." (macOS).
 Update the "roboRIO Address" and "Live Mode (options listed below).

-> Note: Click "File" > "Use USB roboRIO Address" to temporarily use the IP address "172.22.11.2" for all connections.
+> Note: Click "Data" > "Connections" > "Use USB roboRIO Address" to temporarily use the IP address "172.22.11.2" for all connections.

 - **NetworkTables 4:** This is the default networking protocol starting in WPILib 2023, and is commonly used by dashboards, coprocessors, etc. See the [WPILib documentation](https://docs.wpilib.org/en/stable/docs/software/networktables/index.html) for more details.
 Note that NetworkTables 3 (used by WPILib 2022 and older) is not supported by In Control.
 Defualt **NetworkTables 4** will subscribe to everything & update all connections as fast as possible.
 - **NetworkTables 4 (AdvantageKit):** This mode is designed for use with robot code running AdvantageKit, which publishes to the "/AdvantageKit" table in NetworkTables.
 The only difference from the **NetworkTables 4** mode is that the "/AdvantageKit" table is used as the root, which allows for easier switching between an NT4 connection and an AdvantageKit log file.